 STEP THREE: Pour wet mixture over dry ingredients and stir to a fairly even consistency and spread out in a shallow baking pan (The largest pan I have is a turkey roasting pan, so that’s what I used and it worked great!)

 STEP FOUR: Bake for 40 minutes, stirring every 10 minutes to prevent the sides and top from burning

 STEP FIVE: Remove the yummy goodness from the oven and allow to cool.
 Add raisins/fruit of choice and mix well!

 My favorite thing about making granola is the delicious aroma that fills our home while it’s baking!
-And whether it’s for a bowl of cereal, a topping for your yogurt (my personal favorite) or just something yummy to munch on, my hubby and I have no problem devouring a whole batch of this stuff ourselves.
+And whether it’s for a bowl of cereal, a topping for your yogurt (Chia Seed Pudding is my personal favorite!) or just something yummy to munch on, my hubby and I have no problem devouring a whole batch of this stuff ourselves.
 I usually store our granola in a large mason jar + bag and refrigerate the rest until we’re ready to use it!